Upstatement/stream-manager/README.md

 - [ ] Repeat.

 ### Goals
-- [ ] Gives editors an easy and intutive way to manage feeds of content on their site
+- [ ] Gives editors an easy and intutive way to manage streams of content on their site
 - [ ] Has ways Upstatement or other developers can extend/customize for particular implemenetation or site
 - [ ] Doesn't require an editor to set after every update (ie. auto-insertion of published posts)